microsoft/fluentui/packages/react-text/MIGRATION.md

 ### variables [DEPRECATED]

 For v9, this feature is no longer supported.
-An alternative, is to apply styles through `make-styles`.
+The alternative is to apply styles through `make-styles`.
 Below is an example of a migration:

 #### v0 (Northstar) implementation